10 June 2011

 Given their woeful behaviour in the run-up to the global financial crisis, one might have thought the credit rating agencies would be discredited by now.

-One of the agencies’ biggest mistakes was their rampant mislabeling of residential mortgage-backed securities (RMBS) and collateralized debt obligations (CDOs) in 2004-07.
-At the time, the rating agencies had few qualms about assisting clients who wanted to give AAA, “safe as houses” status to what was in reality un-repayable debt.
-Then with their (delayed) mass downgrading of all this toxic debt from July 2007 onwards, the credit rating agencies played a massive part in stoking up the global financial crisis.
+One of the agencies’ biggest mistakes was their rampant mislabelling of residential mortgage-backed securities (RMBS) and collateralized debt obligations (CDOs) during the credit bubble in 2004-07.
+At the time, effectively rubber stamping rampant fraud, the rating agencies were only too happy to assist clients who wanted to give AAA, “safe as houses” status to what was, in reality, un-repayable debt.
+This, combined with their (delayed) mass downgrading of all this toxic debt from July 2007 onwards, means the credit rating agencies played a massive part in fuelling and triggering the global financial crisis.

 It is partially because investors prefer to stick with the ‘devil they know’; particularly in the fixed income market, they have become so accustomed to outsourcing risk-management and due diligence to the CRAs, it is hard to break the habit.
 Another is that governments are loath to be too harsh on the rating agencies since to so would leave them wide open to charges of hypocrisy — governments too are dependent on the rating agencies to evaluate, and dare I say it, to promote, their own sovereign debt.

 So why am I writing about this now?
 Well, Moody’s New York-based Investor Services has been hyperactive of late.
 And, as with its post hoc rationalization of subprime-linked debt during the 2007 credit crunch, it seems to be playing catch up with market realities.